 If you’re already familiar with older versions of window tint, you may have passed on the idea — once upon a time, your options were limited and aesthetically lacking.
 Newer technology has allowed for advances in the product, making the options less visible and more effective.

-With rising heating and cooling costs, anything that improves that efficiency is worthy of an evaluation as a homeowner.
+With rising heating and cooling costs, anything that improves energy efficiency is worthy of an evaluation as a homeowner.
 Consider window film to block sun heat.
-Solar film is beneficial to your climate control - not just in the summer, when it keeps the sun’s rays from warming your home substantially, but in the winter, where the extra layer helps retain more heat.
+Solar film is beneficial to your climate control year-round.
+In the summer, it keeps the sun’s rays from warming your home substantially.
+In the winter, the extra layer helps retain more heat.
 You’ll stay warmer in the winter and cooler in the summer using less power.

 Depending on the particular form of window tinting you choose, you may also benefit from an increase in privacy.
-Like car window tints, a dark enough or reflective enough film can help keep someone outside from looking in, while preserving your view from inside the house.
-It’s an excellent option for those who like to keep views clear.
+Like car window tints, a dark or reflective film can help keep someone outside from looking in, while preserving your visibility from inside the house.

 Solar film isn’t the only type of window film available for your home, so it’s important to make sure you’re getting what you’re looking for when you make a purchase or order.

-- Solar film, Low-E film, home tinting - The window films to block sun heat by keeping out the sun’s rays and energy, as discussed in this article.
-Homeowners can choose to install window film to block sun heat and keep their home more comfortable.
+- Solar film, Low-E film, home tinting —The window films block heat by keeping out the sun’s rays and energy.
+You can choose to install window film to block sun heat and keep your home more comfortable.

-- Decorative film or Obscure Film - A thin film used to change the aesthetic of a window, introducing frosting or etching without the cost of replacing or modifying the existing glass.
+- Decorative film or obscure film — A thin film used to change the aesthetic of a window, these introduce frosting or etching without the cost of replacing or modifying the existing glass.
 This type of film can help increase the privacy of your windows or doors.

-- Security film - There are several options that can contribute to the safety or security of your home.
-Impact Resistant Glass contains an interlayer (meaning it is placed inside of two layers of glass), that helps hold the glass together if it is shattered, helping prevent flying debris.
-Tempered Insulating Glass options are toughened or strong, similar to automobile windshields, and are typically used where injuries from broken glass are a concern.
+- Security film —There are several options that can contribute to the safety or security of your home.
+Impact-resistant glass contains an interlayer (meaning it is placed inside of two layers of glass), that helps hold the glass together if it is shattered, helping prevent damage from flying debris.
+Tempered insulating glass options are toughened or strong, similar to automobile windshields, and are typically used where injuries from broken glass are a concern.

 Does window tint really make my home more comfortable?

-Maybe it is time to consider window replacement?
-If so – you may be best suited by choosing a window tint that is applied directly by the manufacturer.
-When you are selecting the right options for your home, make sure to voice your concerns or interest in window tinting.
-Our window experts at Pella can help you make a decision about what tinting options will best suit your aesthetic and home comfort needs.
+Maybe it is time to consider window replacement.
+If so, you may be best suited by choosing a window tint that is applied directly by the manufacturer.
+When selecting the right options for your home, make sure to voice your concerns or interest in window tinting.
+The window experts at Pella can help you make a decision about what tinting options will best suit your aesthetic and home comfort needs.